Key US lawmaker suggests openness to encryption legislation after Apple order

 But Cindy Cohn, executive director of the Electronic Frontier Foundation, a digital rights group, said she believed the U.S. Justice Department is pursuing the case in California with one eye on Congress.

 “It’s a win-win for them,” she said.
 “If they prevail in court, they don’t need a law.
 And if they lose, they have it set up to go to lawmakers and say: This is what we need, the courts didn’t give it to us, so we need a new law.”
-(Additional reporting by Joseph Menn, Mark Hosenball and Megan Cassella)
+(Reporting by Dustin Volz; Additional reporting by Joseph Menn, Mark Hosenball and Megan Cassella; Editing by Eric Effron and Jonathan Oatis)